York Mystery Plays: Modern revivals

 After their suppression in Tudor times, the plays remained little known until Lucy Toulmin Smith obtained permission from the Earl of Ashburnham to study the manuscript of the plays in his possession and publish her transcription together with an introduction and short glossary in 1885.

 In 1909, the York Historic Pageant included a parade of guild banners accompanying a wagon representing the Nativity through the streets.
 In December the same year a selection of six plays was performed as a fund-raising venture for St Olave's Church, York.
 The play cycle was revived on a much larger scale in 1951 in the York Festival of the Arts, part of the Festival of Britain celebrations.
 It was performed on a fixed stage in the ruins of St Mary's Abbey in the Museum Gardens and directed by E. Martin Browne.
 The music, written for the occasion by James Brown, was directed by Allan Wicks.
-The part of Jesus was played by Joseph O'Conor, (although to preserve mystique he was not named in the programme) and other roles were taken by amateurs.
+The part of Jesus was played by Joseph O'Conor, (although he was not named in the programme for fear of backlash) and other roles were taken by amateurs.
+As the York Mystery Plays website notes:

+A prohibition on the representation of the deity - God or Christ - still existed in England, so the name of the professional actor hired to play Jesus for the 1951 production was kept a secret.
+And the Dean of York still maintained a ban on the representation of the giving of the Sacrament of the Last Supper.

 In the interests of comprehensibility, the text was abbreviated and modernised by Canon Purvis who went on to lead the Borthwick Institute at the University of York, and produced a modernisation of the complete text.

 Following the success of the 1951 production, said to be "the most widely applauded festival event in the country, with over 26,000 people witnessing the Plays", selections from the cycle were staged in the same location at three-year intervals, lengthening to four-year intervals, until 1988.
 They have aroused academic interest and publications.
 Usually directed by a professional and with a professional actor playing Jesus, the rest of the cast were local amateurs.
 Ian McShane played Lucifer/Satan in 1963.
 Some amateur actors such as Judi Dench became professionals.
 Directors included E. Martin Browne again (1954, 1957, 1966), David Giles (1960), William Gaskill (1963), Edward Taylor (1969, 1973), Jane Howell (1976), Patrick Garland (1980), Toby Robertson (1984) and Steven Pimlott (1988).